-- Apply for Admission to a Graduate Program or the Law Program at the University of Miami.
+- Be admitted to a Graduate Program or the Law Program, here at the University of Miami.

 - Complete the Free Application for Federal Student Aid (FAFSA).

-- Accept, reduce or decline your awarded aid via CaneLink.
+- Accept, reduce or decline your offered aid via CaneLink portal.

-- First-time loan borrowers must complete Entrance Counseling at the Department of Education website.
+- Loan borrowers must complete Graduate Entrance Counseling at the Department of Education website.

-- A signed Promissory Note for both the Unsubsidized and the Graduate PLUS Loan are required if either loan is utilized.
-Each should be completed at the Department of Education website.
+- Students must complete a Promissory Note for both the Unsubsidized and the Graduate PLUS Loan when being utilized.
+The electronic document should be completed at the Department of Education website.

-- Students receiving the Graduate PLUS Loan must have an approved credit check conducted by the Department of Education in order for the loan to be disbursed.
+- Students receiving the Graduate PLUS Loan must have an approved credit check conducted by the Department of Education for the loan to be disbursed.

 For United States citizens and eligible non-citizens, federal financial aid is available for online programs.